 Your health and wellness is an essential part of your academic success while you are at Washington University in St. Louis.

-Habif Health and Wellness Center provides excellent care for the evaluation and treatment of illness or injury, preventive health care, mental health services, and health education.
+Habif Health and Wellness Center provides excellent care for the evaluation and treatment of illness or injury, preventive health care, counseling and psychological services, and health education.
 Some services have additional costs, such as laboratory tests, x-rays, procedures, etc.

 The American College Health Association recommends that all universities require students to have adequate health insurance and what the benefit plan should include.
 Accordingly, WashU offers a robust student health insurance policy for your convenience.
 We feel confident that our plan is one of the best student plans available.

 Choosing Health Insurance

 Which plan will be right for you?

 You are the best person to decide this.
 You should be an informed consumer.
 Make sure you read the details carefully for high deductible or individual plans.
 Understand coverage for vision/dental/prescription drug care.
 It is also important that you consider what benefits are available if you need specialty care and diagnostic services and what care the plan excludes.
 Insurance plans for families must now provide coverage for children up to age 26.
 Some plans may provide adequate coverage while you are in the St. Louis area, others may not.
 Many plans cover “emergency” only care while you are away from your network of providers.
 This type of plan does not meet WashU’s coverage requirement.
 It is important that you have in-network coverage in the Washington University in St. Louis Physicians Network and the Barnes-Jewish Hospital Network.

 Please review the waiver criteria carefully to make sure you are adequately insured under WashU’s requirements.